 - Check Gauges Often: Oil pressure must be above 29 PSI (if not above 15 PSI within 5 seconds of starting, the engine should be stopped and the problem should be explored).
 Normal oil pressure is 50 PSI at rated load speed (1800 to 2500 RPM).
 Oil temperature should be 115°C (240°F) for normal operating temperature.
 The D.C. voltmeter should read between 13 and 14 volts (26-28 volts, 24 volt systems). - 2.
-Check belt for good alignment. - 3.
-Let the unit run unloaded for a three to five minute warm-up period before applying load. - 4.
+Check AC voltage and frequency meters (Series 4 Panel).
+If gauges deviate from normal levels, shut down the set and investigate. - 3.
+Check belt for good alignment. - 4.
+Let the unit run unloaded for a three to five minute warm-up period before applying load. - 5.
 Do not add full electrical load until engine is at maximum operating temperature.